phillies/bucketcloner/README.md

 Simple tool to list all your bitbucket workspaces and clone all repositories associated with these workspaces.

 ## Requirements
 1. You need to know your bitbucket username.
-Can be found at [https://bitbucket.org/account/settings/].
+Can be found at https://bitbucket.org/account/settings/.
-2. You need to create an app password here [https://bitbucket.org/account/settings/app-passwords/] with read permissions for *account*, *workspace membership* and *repositories*.
+2. You need to create an app password here https://bitbucket.org/account/settings/app-passwords/ with read permissions for *account*, *workspace membership* and *repositories*.
-3. Install bucketcloner either by cloning this repository and running `pip install .` or by installing it via `pip install bucketcloner`
+3. Install bucketcloner either by cloning this repository and running `pip install .` or by installing it via `pip install bucketcloner`.
+Minimum required python version is 3.8.

 ## List all workspaces
 ```bash